dethe/forge/README.md

 ### Coding:

-- √ Normalize x,y coordinates, use context.translate to keep it centred
-- Make x,y represent the centre of each drawable object, rather than top left
 - Collisions: monster -> character, character -> monster
 - Pre-draw character with clothes into an off-screen buffer to reduce duplicate drawing
-- √ Collisions: character -> terrain
 - Collision: monster -> terrain
-- √ Parse the world file once at initialization instead of on each frame
 - Move AI into its own function, make character controls a special form of AI
 - better AI for monsters each type of monster should have tons of different attributes (can be stored in objects)
 - Databases (personal database and online database)
-- √ Map making palette
-- √ NPC's
 - Server for multiplayer
 - Create worlds and maps for singleplayer and multiplayer
 - Minimap